 Generally Western society eats too much animal protein which is associated with a host of diseases, including breast cancer.
 However, vegetable sources are much safer, and legumes make up the best; lentils, peas and and many varieties of beans.

 There are a variety of weight loss fads associated with high protein powders and foods.
 Avoid them at all costs.
 In general, all of these dietary fads are ineffective in the long run.
 Do you want to lose weight permanently?
-Rather just think about eating more salad and fruit, more legumes, exercise more, and stop fussing about your weight.
+Rather just think about eating more salad and fruit, more legumes, cutting out all the refined carbohydrate like white rice, exercise more, and stop fussing about your weight.
 Slowly but surely and, what's more important, healthily, it will come off; do it.

-I have to say that the Banting diet does have some merit; you don't constantly feel hungry and healthy fats are not the great enemy.
-However they are obsessed with having close to zero starches, attempting to bring you near to ketosis.
-So even the healthy carbohydrates like lentil protein, peas and butternut are frowned upon despite their very low glycemic index; but they aren't fattening; it's refined carbohydrates in the main that make us fat.
+I have to say that the Banting diet does have some merit; you do not constantly feel hungry and healthy fats are not the great enemy.
+However they are obsessed with having close to zero starches, attempting to bring you near to ketosis; they may be important if you are diabetic or insulin resistant but, for the rest of us who want to shed a few pounds the healthy carbohydrates like lentil protein, peas and butternut should not be frowned upon because of their very low glycemic index; they are not fattening; it is the refined carbohydrates in the main that make us fat.

 Another proven benefit of legumes is their ability to block the absorption of cholesterol in the gut.
-Just half a cup of cooked beans, a handful of lentils, and my next favourite.
+Just half a cup of cooked beans, soaked first remember, a handful of lentils, and my next favourite will keep our tums happy.
+The polysaccarides in the fibre feed the billions of hungry bugs, known as the microbiome, in our colons.

 Chickpea garbanzo bean dip is a first cousin to lentil protein; both are legumes, loosely included in vegetables high in protein.